Hebraica and Judaica

 - 31 incunabula

 - Over 500 sixteenth-century books

 - Thousands of books from the 17th – 18th centuries

-- Various archival material relating to prominent people in Jewish Studies
+- Various archival material relating to prominent areas of Jewish and Israel Studies

 - Language and Culture Atlas of Ashkenazic Jewry

 The manuscript collection is very diverse, covering many different times and places.
-The manuscripts span the 10th – 19th centuries.
-Many originate from Italy, but other places of origin include France, Greece, Persia, Yemen, North Africa, and the Netherlands.
+The manuscripts span the 10th – 20th centuries.
+Many originate in Italy, but other places of origin include France, Greece, Persia, Yemen, North Africa, and the Netherlands.
 It also includes one of the most important collections for the study of Byzantine Jewry.
-About 250 of our manuscripts are available for browsing and download at the Internet Archive, and over 1400 of our manuscripts are available for viewing only at the National Library of Israel's KTIV: The International Collection of Digitized Hebrew Manuscripts.
+About 270 of our manuscripts are available for browsing and download at the Internet Archive, and over 1400 of our manuscripts are available for viewing only at the National Library of Israel's KTIV: The International Collection of Digitized Hebrew Manuscripts.

 Topics include philosophy, kabbalah (including some early works and many manuscripts from the Lurianic school), liturgy (prayerbooks and mahzorim), Jewish law, Rabbinic texts and related commentaries, poetry, Bible and its exegesis, responsa, letters from individuals and communities, historical documents, Ketubot (marriage contracts), documents from the Cairo Genizah and other general literature.